NVIDIA/workbench-example-agentic-rag/agentic-rag-docs/edit-code.md

 > **Who is this for?**  Anyone who wants to adapt or improve the application, e.g. by adding more endpoints, changing the endpoint provider, are modifying the Gradio app.

-# 🧩 How to Add a New LLM by Adding an NVIDIA Endpoint to the UI
+## 🧩 How to Add a New LLM by Adding an NVIDIA Endpoint to the UI

-This guide explains how to add a new NVIDIA-hosted model to the dropdown menus in the **Models** tab of the Gradio interface (`converse.py`).
+This section is on adding an NVIDIA-hosted model to the dropdown API menus in the **Models** tab of the Gradio interface (`converse.py`).

 ---
-## Files and sections you will need to edit
+### Files and sections you will need to edit
 - ``code/pages/converse.py``
     - Search: ``Model identifiers with prefix``
     - Search: ``Modify model identifiers``
     - Search: ``build_page()`` > ``model_list``

-## 1. Find a model you want to add on build.nvidia.com
+### 1. Find a model you want to add on build.nvidia.com

 > We will use NVIDIA's [Llama 3.1 Nemotron Ultra](https://build.nvidia.com/nvidia/llama-3_1-nemotron-ultra-253b-v1).